digital-fabric/extralite/README.md

 (If you're interested in checking this yourself, just run the script and let me know if your results are different.)

-## Can I use it with an ORM like ActiveRecord or Sequel?

-Not yet, but you are welcome to contribute adapters for those projects.

 ## Contributing